fedora-infra/mote/CONTRIBUTING.md

 **Here are some ways you can help that doesn't involve coding:**

 - Review any active PRs.
-If the PR needs any changes, please exlpain them in a simple way.
+If the PR needs any changes, please explain them in a simple way.
 - You can test the project to see if it has any bugs.
 If you come across a bug that has not been addressed before in the [issues](https://github.com/fedora-infra/mote/issues), please create a new issue to explain the scenario in a clear and concise manner.

 **If coding is your choice of contribution:**